mirumee/ariadne-website/docs/extensions.md

 ## Custom extension example

-Let's create simple extension that measures query execution time, and appends this time at to query's result.
+Let's create simple extension that measures query execution time, and appends this time to query's result.

 All extensions should extend special base class named [`Extension`](types-reference.md#extension), importable from `ariadne.types`: